 Quick Oven Fries

 I believe it's important to have positive associations with food.
 If you equate healthy food with being gross or unappealing, you're not likely to feel motivated to have healthy eating habits.
-I know people that grew up with rigid rules about food.
-Unfortunately, most of these people also have developed eating disorders.

 I have a mental list of foods I can feel good about making, that my kids love to eat.
 I try to make things from this happy food list, as often as possible, to keep them from feeling like life is unfair, because their pantry is lacking in the junk so present in most.
 These fries are one of our happy foods.